 Consider adding a town outreach/communications role to coordinate and communicate town government, recreational matters, as well as plan and promote community events on all communications channels.
 (Selectboard)

 Promote arts and cultural events for residents and visitors on all communications channels.
-(Selectboard)
+(Selectboard, Town-wide)

 Continue to seek funding options for new recreation and engagement programs.
 (Selectboard)

-Ensure zoning allows sustainable recreational businesses and projects on public and private land, such as community centers and performance spaces.
-(Town Administration)
+Ensure zoning allows sustainable recreational businesses and projects on public and private land, such as community centers and performance spaces. (, Planning Commission, Selectboard)

 GOAL 5: Maintain and Enhance Public Health